House Dems Probing April Call Between Trump and Zelensky

 The call in question took place on April 21 of this year, shortly after Zelensky won election.
 There is no apparent White House read out of what was discussed between the two world leaders, but foreign press reports said it was congratulatory.

 The call has been the subject of intense rumors and fascination for days, as more information has been made public about the pressure that Trump exerted on Zelensky to look into largely discredited allegations of corruption involving former Vice President Joe Biden and his son, Hunter.
-A source on the House Intelligence Committee told The Daily Beast on Wednesday that officials were “aware of this call” and “obviously following up on it.”
-Another source said the House Foreign Affairs committee were interested in the April call as well.
+Now the call is of keen interest to Democrats on Capitol Hill who last month launched an investigation into President Trump and Giuliani and their overtures to Ukraine about Biden, a congressional aide told The Daily Beast.
+A source on the House Intelligence Committee, which is involved in the investigation, told The Daily Beast on Wednesday that officials were “aware of this call” and “obviously following up on it.”

 Congressional Democrats may not encounter much resistance as they look into the April 21st call.
 In a press conference Wednesday at the Intercontinental Hotel in New York, Trump said he would release the transcript of his first discussion with the Ukrainian president.